Nazar4568/wafer_defect_classifier/README.md

-# Wafer Defect Classifier
+# Wafer Defect Inspection API

 ## Description
-This project uses a custom PyTorch Convolutional Neural Network (CNN) to classify surface defects on semiconductor wafers.
+This project is an end-to-end Machine Learning microservice built to classify surface defects on semiconductor wafers.

-To make testing easy and avoid any issues, the entire evaluation pipeline is packaged into a Docker container.
+Initially developed as a pure ML training pipeline, it has been expanded into a fully functional REST API.
+The system processes incoming electron microscope images through a custom PyTorch Convolutional Neural Network (CNN), saves the images locally, and logs all prediction results (including confidence scores and timestamps) into a PostgreSQL database.

+The entire system, including the API and the database, is containerized for seamless deployment.

 ## Tech Stack
+* **Backend:** FastAPI, Pydantic, Python 3
+* **Database:** PostgreSQL, SQLAlchemy 2.0 (ORM), psycopg2
-ML Framework: PyTorch, Torchvision
+* **Machine Learning:** PyTorch, Torchvision
+* **Deployment:** Docker, Docker Compose

-Metrics & Plots: Scikit-learn, Matplotlib, Seaborn
+* **Metrics & Evaluation:** Scikit-learn, Matplotlib, Seaborn

-Deployment: Docker
+## Features
+* **Real-time Inference:** REST API endpoint that accepts image uploads and returns defect classifications instantly.
+* **Persistent Storage:** Images are securely saved with UUIDs, and all inspection metadata is logged into a relational database.
+* **Interactive Documentation:** Out-of-the-box Swagger UI for easy API testing and exploration.

 ## What it detects
-The model classifies electron microscope images into 6 types of anomalies:
+The CNN classifies images into 6 types of anomalies based on the NEU Surface Defect Database:
 `crazing`, `inclusion`, `patches`, `pitted_surface`, `rolled-in_scale`, and `scratches`.

 ## Model Results